born-to-be-mad/misc/clean_code.md

 * _*Later equals never*_.
 You are writing //TODO but you know deep in your heart that you’ll never do that.
 A good practice is to add a work item in the backlog every time you write a TODO.
 * _*4 Code reviews rule*_.
 In order to be completely sure you are following all standards, best practices, etc, you should always request code reviews to 4 persons:
-  * Any dev around,
+  * any dev around
-  * another dev around,
+  * another dev around
-  * your tech lead,
+  * your tech lea
   * and most important YOU.

 You should always do a code review to your code the same way you will review someone else’s code.